 We won 3 innovation awards at iCAN 2018, including Gold Medal and Best Young Inventor Award

 Sep 1, 2018 -- We won 3 major awards at 2018 International Invention Innovation Competition In Canada, iCAN 2018, at Toronto, Canada, organized by Toronto International Society of Innovation & Advanced Skills (TISIAS), Innovation Initiative Co-operative Inc. (ICO), International Federation of Inventors' Associations (IFIA), World Invention Intellectual Property Associations (WIIPA).

 and most importantly, Best Young Inventor Award

-May 19, 2018 -- We are invited speaker for 2018 Maker Faire, and we kicked off Saturday event with our presentation on concussion sensors at Maker: Education stage.
+May 19, 2018 -- We are invited as keynote speaker at the 2018 Maker Faire.
+We kicked off Saturday's events with our presentation on concussion sensors at the "Make: Education" stage.

-Helen is advising AoS on product design and user experience.
-She has extensive experience on IoT and mobile application.
-She recently served as Interactive Designer & Usability Analyst at SONY, during which time she released multiple products.
+Helen is assisting AoS on product design and user experience.
+She has extensive experience in IoT and mobile application.
+She recently served as Interactive Designer & Usability Analyst at SONY, a time in which she released multiple products.
 Prior to SONY, she worked on design projects with Nokia, ESID Design, and other companies as designer and usability analyst.
-She holds a PhD of Design Science from Engineering Department, Chiba University, Japan.
+She holds a Ph.D. of Design Science from Engineering Department, Chiba University, Japan.

 We are in the process of obtaining a business advisor.